Refuoe32/Aigroupassignment/README.md

 4. **Modeling**: Logistic Regression was chosen due to its performance and interpretability.
 5. **Model Tuning**: GridSearchCV was used to optimize hyperparameters.
 6. **Feature Importance**: Top contributing features were identified and ranked.
-7. **Dashboard**: An interactive Streamlit dashboard was developed to visualize results and insights.
+7. **Dashboard**: An interactive dashboard was developed to visualize results and insights,perfomance,prediction results.

 ## Files Included